aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 11. Enroll all the OUs (Infrastructure, Sandbox, Forensic) under Control Tower Management.
 Go to AWS Control Tower --> Organization and select the OU for registration.
 Do not register "Suspended" OU under Control Tower management because this is for closed/suspended accounts.
 Do not enable backup.

-12. Enable IAM Access Analyzer in the management account that will create the IAM Access Analyzer service role 'AWSServiceRoleForAccessAnalyzer'.
+12. Enable **IAM Access Analyzer** in the management account in region ap-southeast-5 that will create the IAM Access Analyzer service role 'AWSServiceRoleForAccessAnalyzer'.
-    - Deployment Region: Malaysia ap-southeast-5
-    - CloudFormation script: "lz-audit-access-analyzer.json"
-    - StackName: "lz-audit-access-analyzer"
-    - Parameter:
+    - Go to IAM Access Analyzer --> Create Access Analzyer
         - AnalyzerType: ACCOUNT

 13. Configure IAM Identity Center (IDC).
 IDC is used for all of the organization users to access the AWS environment for a single-sign-on experience.